 A dog bite can be significantly painful and frightening for a victim.
 If a dog attacks you in Alabama, you may not know where to turn for assistance.
 The pet owner might dispute liability and refuse to pay for your medical care, or the animal that bit you might be a stray running at large in your city.
-The steps you take after a dog bite could determine whether you are eligible for compensation from one or more parties.
+The steps you take after an animal attack could determine whether you are eligible for compensation from one or more parties.

 Record Your Experience